Transfer my domain?

 It’s important to know that other domain name providers may resell domain names through .nz authorised providers.

-Think about the level of support you might need from your registrar, especially if you have multiple .nz domain names.
+Before transferring your domain name, think about the level of support you might need from your registrar, especially if you have multiple .nz domain names.
 Customer service options vary for each registrar.
 For example, some registrars can only be contacted by email, while others provide 24/7 contact centre support.